April 08, 2016 –

 On Tuesday, April 5, 2016, Cat McMahon a professional yoga instructor provided this information along with body mechanics and reasons to care about your feet at the “Healthy Feet for a Healthier You” course sponsored by the PBPN Diabetes Program.
 McMahon demonstrated finding the body’s natural alignment and simple stretches and exercises for greater foot health during the 90 minute course attended by approximately 20 community members.
 Each participant received a free set of yoga therapy massage balls which were used during the session.

 McMahon has been teaching Yoga for 17 years and practicing for 21 years.
 She teaches Yoga and anatomy in a way that is not only informative but also fun.
 Her current focus is on how to enable every body type to move more and stretch often.
-Cat currently teaches on the reservation two days a week, Tuesdays from 4:45 to 6:15 pm and Wednesdays, from noon to 1 pm in the PBP Health Center Training Room.
+Cat currently teaches on the common land two days a week, Tuesdays from 4:45 to 6:15 pm and Wednesdays, from noon to 1 pm in the PBP Health Center Training Room.

 More information and tips regarding feet and health care: